 Emma Whewell first studied Sports Science and Physiology at the University of Leeds.
 She went on to study a PGCE in Physical Education at Durham University.
 After graduating Emma worked as a physical education teacher in Bradford and following this Leeds as head of PE teaching children in key stages 3-5.
 In 2002 Emma moved to a school on the outskirts of Newcastle where she was working as a Head of Year and PE teacher.

-She joined the University of Northampton in 2006 as part of the School of Educations Initial Teacher Training team.
+She joined the University of Northampton in 2006 as part of the Initial Teacher Training team.
+She now teaches across the FAST and FHES faculties providing the physical education modules on the Sports Development and Physical Education degree.
 Whilst working here she has completed her MA in Education focussing on the teaching of children classed as vulnerable.
-She is currently studying for her PhD which focuses on identity formation in primary PE teachers.
+She has completed her PhD on the formation of identity in newly qualified teachers.

 - Teaching, learning and assessment

-- An introduction to PE and school sport.
+- An introduction to physical education and school sport

-She is also involved in the eTwinning projects and Digital Leaders working with schools and HEI’s in Europe to improve access to and usage of mobile technology.
+She is also involved in the eTwinning projects and DLAB2: Developing Changemakers an Erasmus+ project.
+This involves working with schools and universities in five European countries to improve access to and usage of mobile technology including AR and VR .

 Emma has supervised MA students who are pursuing an MA in the field of Physical Education.